Heath Ledger: Posthumous films and awards

 Ledger received numerous awards for his Joker role in The Dark Knight.
 On 10 November 2008, he was nominated for two People's Choice Awards related to his work on the film, "Best Ensemble Cast" and "Best Onscreen Match-Up" (shared with Christian Bale), and Ledger won an award for "Match-Up" in the ceremony aired live on CBS in January 2009.

 On 11 December 2008, it was announced that Ledger had been nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture for his performance as the Joker in The Dark Knight; he subsequently won the award at the 66th Golden Globe Awards ceremony telecast on NBC on 11 January 2009, with Dark Knight director Christopher Nolan accepting on his behalf.

 Film critics, co-stars Maggie Gyllenhaal and Michael Caine and many of Ledger's peers in the film community joined Bale in calling for and predicting a nomination for the 2008 Academy Award for Best Supporting Actor in recognition of Ledger's achievement in The Dark Knight.
 Ledger's subsequent nomination was announced on 22 January 2009, the anniversary of his death.

 Ledger went on to win the Academy Award for Best Supporting Actor, becoming the second person to win a posthumous Academy Award for acting (after fellow Australian actor Peter Finch, who won for 1976's Network), as well as the first comic-book movie actor to win an Oscar for their acting.
 Ledger's family attended the ceremony on 22 February 2009, with his parents and sister accepting the award onstage on his behalf.
-Following talks with the Ledger family in Australia, the Academy determined that Ledger's daughter, Matilda Rose, would own the award.
-However, due to Matilda's age, she will not gain full ownership of the statuette until her eighteenth birthday in 2023.
-Her mother, Michelle Williams, will hold the statuette in trust for Matilda until that time.
+Following talks with the Ledger family in Australia, the academy determined that Ledger's daughter, Matilda Rose, would own the award.
+However, due to Matilda's age, she would not gain full ownership of the statuette until her eighteenth birthday in 2023.
+Her mother, Michelle Williams, would hold the statuette in trust for Matilda until that time.

 On 4 April 2017, a trailer was released for the documentary I Am Heath Ledger, which was released on 3 May 2017.
 It features archival footage of Ledger and interviews.